kartikeya5600/NGO-website/README.md

 contac page : to contact and help the ngo in any way you can reach to them through this
 ![Alt text](preview/contact.png)

+to make this project i have used the
+##HTML,CSS AND JAVASCRIPT AND MADE IT USING VSCODE##